 If you make this Pumpkin Fudge or any of my other recipes, please leave me a comment and let me know what you think!

 - Line an 8×8 pan with aluminum foil and set aside.

-- Melt the white chocolate chips and sweetened condensed milk (make sure it is not the whole 14 ounce can) together over medium heat until smooth and combined, stirring often.
+- Melt the white chocolate chips and sweetened condensed milk (make sure it is not the whole 14 ounce can) together over low heat until smooth and combined, stirring often.
 Alternatively, melt in the microwave.
 Microwave for 1 minute at half power, stir well, and then continue to microwave at 30 second intervals stirring very well until just combined.
 The mixture will be very thick.

 - Stir in the pumpkin, vanilla, cinnamon, nutmeg, and cloves.